-- From the PCE web console menu, choose Workloads > Add > Add Unmanaged Workload - The Workloads Add Unmanaged Workload page appears. - 2.
-Complete the fields in the General, Labels, Attributes, and Processes sections.
-See Add an Unmanaged Workload [53] for information. - 3.
-In the Machine Authentication ID field, enter all or part of the DN string from the Issuer field of the end entity certificate (CA Subject Name).
-For example: CN=win2k12, O=Illumio, OU=Portal, ST=CA, C=US, L=Sunnyvale
+From the PCE web console menu, choose Workloads > Add > Add Unmanaged Workload.

+The Workloads - Add Unmanaged Workload page appears.

+- 2. Complete the fields in the General, Labels, Attributes, and Processes sections. - In the Machine Authentication ID field, enter all or part of the DN string from the Issuer field of the end entity certificate (CA Subject Name).
+For example:

+CN=win2k12, O=Illumio, OU=Portal, ST=CA, C=US, L=Sunnyvale

-Enter the exact string that you get from the openss1 command output.
+Enter the exact string that you get from the openssl command output.